ECP-VeloC/redset/doc/rst/schemes.rst

 Namely, the implementation attempts to distribute work evenly among all processes, minimize network contention, and minimize file accesses.
 This algorithm is implemented in redset_recover_xor() in redset_xor.c.
-An example is illustrated in Figure :ref:`fig-xor_reduce`.
+An example is illustrated in Figure :ref:`fig-xor-reduce`.

+.. _fig-xor-reduce:

 .. figure:: fig/xor_reduce.png

    Pipelined XOR reduction to root

+..
+[Gropp] "Providing Efficient I/O Redundancy in MPI Environments", William Gropp, Robert Ross, and Neill Miller, Lecture Notes in Computer Science, 3241:7786, September 2004.
+11th European PVM/MPI Users Group Meeting, 2004.

+..
+[Patterson] "A Case for Redundant Arrays of Inexpensive Disks (RAID)", D Patterson, G Gibson, and R Katz, Proc. of 1988 ACM SIGMOD Conf. on Management of Data, 1988.